carvel-dev/imgpkg/proposals/001-bundles/README.md

 # Summary

-Support creating, relocating, and inspecting "bundles".
-Bundle is an image in a registry.
-It includes:
+Support creating, relocating, and pulling images.
+# Concepts

+## Bundle

+A bundle abstracts away the difference between configuration and the images referenced by it.
+This abstraction allows people to treat both their config and the images it depends on as a single artifact, removing the overhead associated with operations such as relocation.

+Bundles are simply images stored in a registry.
+They include:

 - bundle metadata (e.g. name, authors)
-- bundle contents which is a set of files (e.g. kubernetes manifests)
+- bundle contents - a set of files (e.g. kubernetes manifests)
-- optionally, list of image references that are considered to be part of a bundle
+- list of image references that are considered to be part of a bundle (can be empty, but must be present)

 Key constraint: bundle image must always retain its digest when copied around.

----
 # Resources

 ## Bundle Directory